notofonts/noto-docs/src/miniarticles/NotoSansLydian.md

 # Noto Sans Lydian

-Noto Sans Lydian is a unmodulated (“sans serif”) design for texts in the historical Lydian script.
+Noto Sans Lydian is a unmodulated (“sans serif”) design for texts in the historical European _Lydian_ script.

 Noto Sans Lydian has multiple weights, contains 32 glyphs, and supports 31 characters from the Unicode block Lydian.